Mostafa-Rezaali/HeatIndex/README.md

 3. Append HSCI and ZIP-level exposure metrics to the hospital-admission CSV.

 The numerical formulas and decision rules were translated directly from the MATLAB scripts.
-The main known dependency gap is that the original MATLAB helper `detectHeatwavesByYear` was not included in the provided code.
 The Python version implements the usual by-year consecutive-run rule with a default minimum duration of 3 days; pass `--min-duration` if the original helper used a different value.